Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Introduction

-Our approach works particularly well when there are few time periods (so-called shortitudinal data), when one jurisdiction adopts a mandate for many time periods (\emph{i.e.}~many observations are missing from a row), or when many jurisdictions adopt a mandate in the same time period (\emph{i.e.}~many observations are missing from a column).
-These cases are not uncommon---all three occur when evaluating COVID-19 mandates---and when they occur, traditional methodologies can fail because a single outcome provides insufficient overlap between jurisdictions and time periods.
+The approach is particularly useful when there are few time periods, when one jurisdiction adopts a mandate for many time periods, or when many jurisdictions adopt a mandate in the same time period.
+These cases are not uncommon---all three occur when evaluating COVID-19 mandates---and when they occur, traditional approaches can fail because a single outcome provides insufficient overlap between jurisdictions and time periods.
 In order to borrow correctly from the experience of control jurisdictions, univariate analyses rely on strong parametric assumptions that cannot be validated from the data.

-By including related outcomes, we increase the overlap between jurisdictions and time periods, reducing the reliance on untestable parametric assumptions.
-We stress the additional outcomes are not of direct interest themselves.
-Rather, they are informative of the factors that influence the outcome of interest.
-For example, many states adopted travel restrictions early in the pandemic to reduce tourism, a factor contributing to the spread of COVID-19.
+By including additional control outcomes, we increase the overlap between jurisdictions and time periods, reducing the reliance on untestable parametric assumptions.
+The additional outcomes are not of direct interest themselves.
+Rather, they are informative of unobserved factors that influence the outcome of interest.
+For example, many U.S. states adopted travel restrictions early in the pandemic to reduce tourism, a factor contributing to the spread of COVID-19.
 A univariate longitudinal analysis would borrow from the experience of control states that did not reduce tourism through the use of travel restrictions.
 But tourism in the states that elected to restrict travel is not the same as tourism in states that did not, and the pandemic has not been observed over enough seasons to establish the difference.
-In contrast, a multivariate longitudinal analysis could borrow from the experience of other diseases spread by tourism, like influenza, which, unlike coronavirus, have been observed over many seasons, and thus can help account for the differential impact of tourism across states.
+In contrast, a multivariate longitudinal analysis might borrow from the experience of other diseases spread by tourism, like influenza, which, unlike COVID-19, have been observed over many seasons, and thus can help account for the differential impact of tourism across states.